pulumi/registry/themes/default/content/registry/packages/astra/installation-configuration.md

 ---
 title: Astra Setup
-meta_desc: Information on how to install the Astra provider.
+meta_desc: Information on how to install the Pulumi Astra provider.
 layout: installation
 ---